-As Nobel Prize winner Eric Kandel discovered, you need “repeated training interspersed with periods of rest.”
+As Nobel Prize winner and neuroscientist Eric Kandel discovered, you need “repeated training interspersed with periods of rest.”
 Some people get super enthusiastic about learning something new, only to let their interest fade after a short while.
 Instead of overwhelming yourself, it’s much more effective to pace yourself.

 When you practice a behavior (optimism, concentration, etc.) or want to train yourself in a new skill, just a few days of repeated activity will form a new neural pattern.
 If you keep it up, you’ll reinforce the neural pattern until the new behavior becomes easy and seamless for you!